audition and interview performers to select most appropriate talent for parts in stage, television, radio, or motion picture productions.

 Talent Directors audition and interview performers to select most appropriate talent for parts in stage, television, radio, or motion picture productions.

-Talent Directors with little to no experience tend to make between $31780 and $45140 while the more experienced ones make over $104780 per year.
+Talent Directors with little to no experience tend to make between $34450 and $48520 while the more experienced ones can earn over $110350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Talent Director is to move to a higher paying state like CA. Right now, the highest paying states for Talent Directors are CA, NY, NJ, DC and IL.
+One of the easiest ways to increase your salary as a Talent Director is to move to a higher paying state like NY.
+Right now, the highest paying states for Talent Directors are NY, CA, NJ, DC and CT.

-3 other factors that can increase your salary as A Talent Director is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Talent Director is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Talent Directors what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Talent Directors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons